-As more and more countries across the globe get access to the COVID-19 vaccine and borders begin to open, the Canadian federal government has introduced the Tourism Relief Fund (TRF) for projects that will help encourage more tourism within Canada when it is safe to do so.
-This program will help tourism businesses and organizations adapt their operations to meet public health requirements while investing in products and services to facilitate their future growth.
+The Canadian federal government has extended funding from the Tourism Relief Fund (TRF) for projects that will help encourage more tourism within Canada.
+This program aims to help tourism businesses and organizations adapt their operations to meet public health requirements while investing in products and services to facilitate their future growth.

 The Tourism Relief Fund (TRF) supports sector projects by: empowering tourism businesses to create new or enhance existing tourism experiences and products to attract more local and domestic visitors; and helping the sector reposition itself to welcome international visitors in the post-pandemic era.